Sylvia Crawley: Coaching career

-Crawley served as an assistant coach at her alma mater, the University of North Carolina, from 2000–02 and returned in 2015.
+Crawley served as an assistant coach at her alma mater, the University of North Carolina, from 2000 to 2002 and returned in 2015.
 In her first two seasons with the Tar Heels, the team was 41–23 and made a Sweet Sixteen appearance in the 2002 NCAA Tournament.
 After the completion of her professional playing career in 2004, she served as the top assistant at Fordham University under head coach Jim Lewis.
 Following Lewis' retirement at the end of the 2005–2006 season, Crawley was named interim head coach.

 Shortly thereafter, Crawley was named head coach of the Ohio Bobcats' women's basketball team on April 18, 2006.
 On April 28, 2008, Crawley was named the head coach of women's basketball at Boston College.
 Upon her hiring BC athletic director Gene DeFilippo stated "This is an exciting day for BC women's basketball.
 Sylvia Crawley has enjoyed phenomenal success both as a player and as a coach.
 As a North Carolina graduate, she knows the ACC inside and out.
 We are very fortunate to have her as our new coach."
 In her first season at the Heights, Sylvia led the Eagles to a 23–12 record and an appearance in the WNIT Final Four.
 In her next three seasons at BC, Crawley's teams went 17–15, 20–13 and 7–23.
 In her four season tenure at BC, Crawley's teams never posted a winning record against Atlantic Coast Conference opponents (overall ACC record: 20–38).
 On March 15, 2012, Crawley announced her resignation from the BC head coaching job, citing an unspecified medical issue.

 After the departure of Mickie DeMoss, the Indiana Fever and head coach Lin Dunn named Crawley as an assistant coach with the team.

-Crawley served as an assistant coach with her alma mater, the University of North Carolina from 2016 until 2019, when Sylvia Hatchell reitred.
+Crawley served as an assistant coach with her alma mater, the University of North Carolina from 2016 until 2019, when Sylvia Hatchell retired.